teodragovic/teodragovic.github.io/source/_posts/2014-02-11-dropping-ie-conditional-classes-and-thinking-fallback-first.markdown

 categories:
 ---

 IE conditional classes are no longer part of my personal [starting setup](https://github.com/teodragovic/bolt).
 After [lengthy discussion](https://github.com/h5bp/html5-boilerplate/issues/1290) they where also dropped from HTML5 Boilerplate.
-At first, I was inclined to keep them around but after some reading and research I came around.
+At first, I wanted to keep them around but after some reading and research I came around.

 <!-- more -->